-I am a PharmD, am I eligible for the combined PharmD/PhD program?
+I am a PharmD, am I eligible for the PharmD to PhD career path?

-If you have already completed your PharmD, you are not eligible for the combined degree program, but you might want to pursue one of our PhD programs.
+If you have already completed your PharmD, you are not eligible for the PharmD to PhD career path, but you might want to pursue one of our PhD programs.

 I am not a citizen or permanent resident of the United States.
-May I apply to the PharmD/PhD program?
+May I apply to the PharmD to PhD career path?

-International applicants may apply for admission to the PharmD program and subsequently apply to the PharmD/PhD combined degree program.
-Since admission to the Pharmaceutical Sciences and Pharmacogenomics PhD program is competitive, admission to the combined program is not guaranteed.
+International applicants may apply for admission to the PharmD program and subsequently apply to the PharmD to PhD career path.
+Since admission to the Pharmaceutical Sciences and Pharmacogenomics PhD program is competitive, admission to the PharmD to PhD career path is not guaranteed.
 Details:

-What are some of the postdoctoral opportunities afforded to your most recent PharmD/PhD graduates?
+What are some of the postdoctoral opportunities afforded to your most recent PharmD to PhD career path graduates?

-Recent UCSF PharmD/PhD graduates have taken positions in academic institutions as well as with the United States Food and Drug Administration.
-We anticipate that our PharmD/PhD graduates will be highly competitive for most postdoctoral positions.
+Recent UCSF PharmD to PhD career path graduates have taken positions in academic institutions, biotechnology companies as well as with the United States Food and Drug Administration.
+We anticipate that our PharmD to PhD career path graduates will be highly competitive for most postdoctoral positions.

-What are some of the career opportunities afforded to your most recent UCSF PharmD/PhD graduates?
+What are some of the career opportunities afforded to your most recent UCSF PharmD to PhD career path graduates?

-The combined UCSF PharmD/PhD degree will make you uniquely qualified to translate basic research into clinical applications.
+The PharmD to PhD career path will make you uniquely qualified to translate basic research into clinical applications.
 For example, your laboratory in a pharmaceutical company might study the genetic variability in drug transporters at the molecular level and then follow up with the relevant clinical studies to determine the impact of this variability on appropriate drug selection and patient care.

 In an academic career, you would greatly expand your potential research topics and be able to clearly show students the relevance of the basic sciences to professional practice.

-Our most recent combined degree program graduates have, in general, gone on to careers in the academic setting and in the industrial setting.
+Our most recent PharmD to PhD career path graduates have, in general, gone on to careers in the academic setting and in the pharmaceutical and biotechnology industries.